 The Greek philosopher Diogenes said, “We have two ears and one mouth, so we should listen more and talk less."
 That's wise advice for accounting and finance professionals.
 Active listening is a cornerstone of good communication and one of the important soft skills for accountants.

 You need to communicate effectively with both clients and colleagues.
 Active listeners send verbal and nonverbal signals to show that they’re paying close attention.
-If you’re a job seeker, take note: Active listening is one of the soft skills employers look for during interviews.
-In a recent Accountemps survey, CFOs named communication as one of the top five non-accounting skills in demand for accounting and finance professionals.
+If you’re a job seeker, take note: Active listening is one of the soft skills employers look for during interviews and one of the top non-accounting skills in demand for accounting and finance professionals.

 Learn about an assortment of non-accounting skills in demand and how to build them.